xiaolw95/NetMoss2/README.md

 ## Output
-The output of the NetMoss is a table of NetMoss score for each taxon:
+The output of the NetMoss contains a table of NetMoss score for each taxon:
 | taxon_names | NetMoss_score |      p.val    |      p.adj    |
 |  ---------  | ------------  |  ------------ |  -----------  |
 |    taxon1   |      0.98     |  5.703785e-09 |  2.335836e-08 |